 Business continuity management — more commonly known as “disaster recovery”, even in the present day — used to be about worst-case scenarios.
 That is: What is the worst thing that could befall my company, and how do I ensure minimal to no disruption of the company’s operations if that happens?

 Being prepared for natural disasters with a Disaster Recovery Plan is the key to coping and restoration should disaster strike.
-In business, being prepared for disaster is the most important factor in whether your organization survives catastrophic damage by fire, flood, tornado, hurricane, or whatever Mother Nature throws at you.
+In business, being prepared for disaster is the most important factor in whether your organization survives catastrophic damage by fire, flood, tornado, hurricane, or whatever Mother Nature throws at you, even a virus pandemic.

 Preparing your business for disaster is called business continuity planning, which consist of understanding what critical elements of your business are not replaceable.
 You can always buy new computers but what about the data on the computers?